 Non-restricted and restricted residential property types

-The following residential property types are non-restricted, and can be owned by foreigners (although additional taxes are often levied on foreign buyers):
+The following residential property types are non-restricted, and can be owned by foreigners (including PRs), as defined above under the Residential Property Act (although additional taxes are often levied on foreign buyers):

 - Condominium unit